alsami/AutoMapper.Extensions.Autofac.DependencyInjection/readme.md

 # ATTENTION!

-This package has been discontinued and the sources were moved to this [repository](https://github.com/cleancodelabs/AutoMapper.Contrib.Autofac.DependencyInjection)
+This package has been discontinued and the sources were moved to this [repository](https://github.com/cleancodelabs/AutoMapper.Contrib.Autofac.DependencyInjection).
+Please use the new [package](https://www.nuget.org/packages/AutoMapper.Contrib.Autofac.DependencyInjection).

 # AutoMapper.Extensions.Autofac.DependencyInjection